nguyenthanhdat23012003/Computer-Network-Theory/Chapter4-Transmission_Of_Information_In_The_Network/4_TransmissionOfInformationInTheNetwork.md

 - The source MAC address is obtained directly from the network card.
 - The destination MAC address is automatically obtained from the destination IP address using the ARP protocol.

-Terminal devices have two types of addresses simultaneously: a logical IP address and a physical MAC address.
+Terminal equipments have two types of addresses simultaneously: a logical IP address and a physical MAC address.
 The IP address enables host-to-host communication across different networks, while the MAC address enables the transmission of data frames within a single LAN (within the same broadcast domain).

 ## ARP Protocol